aditya-shinde16/aditya-shinde16/README.md

 Hi there 👋 I'm Aditya Shinde, a data science enthusiast 📊.
 I'm passionate about helping businesses make sense of their data.

-Currently, I'm open to opportunities in roles such as Data Analyst, Business Intelligence Analyst, Analytics Engineer.
+Currently, I am actively seeking opportunities in positions like Data Analyst, Business Intelligence Analyst, and Analytics Engineer.

 ### 📚 Projects